ubc-library-rc/intro-docker/content/concepts.md

 * [application](https://en.wikipedia.org/wiki/Application_software) - the word "app" is widely used to mean many things, but overall it is any program or group of programs targeted towards computer end users

+* [binary code](https://en.wikipedia.org/wiki/Binary_code) - referred to in some contexts as [machine code](https://en.wikipedia.org/wiki/Machine_code), these are terms for the instructions sent at the computing level (the information is coded in literal 1s and 0s, hence the term 'binary')

 * [kernel](https://en.wikipedia.org/wiki/Kernel_(operating_system)) - in a computer's operating system, the kernel is the central program that holds control over all the other programs, up to the level of applications which the user interacts with

+* [library](https://en.wikipedia.org/wiki/Library_(computing)) - this is the set of fixed resources a computer can call upon while executing programs and commands; it's reasonably parallel to an *actual library*, as it's where an active computer obtains things like documentation and sets of routines it can run

 * [operating system](https://en.wikipedia.org/wiki/Operating_system) - a computer's operating system is the software which manages the computing hardware and provides a platform for user-facing applications and services